Healthdirect Free Australian health advice you can count on.

 Not all health funds offer these benefits.
 If you have a health fund, check your policy to see what is included.
 Be aware that cover varies between health funds and policies.

-These organisations provide assistance with accommodation:
+These organisations provide help with accommodation:

 Read more here about rural and remote health services and support.